 In English, it is clear that the action of this verse follows the action of the previous verse without the use of the connector "and" at the beginning, so it was omitted.
 Also, the words "with fire" were left out, because this information is communicated implicitly by the word "burn."
 An alternative translation for "to burn it" is "to set it on fire."
 It is not natural in English to use both "burn" and "fire," so the English translator should choose only one of them.
-You can test if the readers understood the implicit information.
+You can test if the readers understood the implicit information by asking, "How would the door burn?"
+If they knew it was by fire, then they have understood the implicit information.
 Or, if you chose the second option, you could ask, "What happens to a door that is set on fire?"
 If the readers answer, "It burns," then they have understood the implicit information.